chathuradissanayake/QR-and-FR-room-accessing-system/frontend/README.md

 Create a `.env` file in the root of the frontend directory and add the necessary environment variables.
 Here is an example of what the `.env` file might look like:
 ```
 VITE_API_URL = http://localhost:8000

-VITE_API="need to add api the key"
-VITE_USER="need to add username"
-VITE_OTHER="need to add the value of other"

 ```

 ### Running the Application